Estimation for high-frequency data under parametric market microstructure noise: Proofs

 \subsection{Proof of Theorem \ref{covariance}}

 Following the discussion at the beginning of Appendix A.2 (p.
-30) in \cite{potiron2017estimation}, we can assume without loss of generality that the drift $b_t$ is null.
-Furthermore, following the proof in the jump case in Appendix A.6 (p.
-40), it is clear that the following proof adapts straightforwardly to the jump case, and then we assume without loss of generality that $X_t$ is continuous in what follows.
+30) in \cite{potiron2017estimation} and Proposition 1 from \cite{mykland2009inference}, p.
+1408, we can assume without loss of generality that the drift $b_t$ is null as the price process $X$ is continuous.

 First, note that (\ref{theorem}) is a straightforward consequence of (\ref{proof201710301135}) together with Theorem 1 (p.
 25) in \cite{potiron2017estimation}.
 Consequently, we only need to show (\ref{proof201710301135}).
 We now provide the proof of (\ref{proof201710301135}), i.e. that First, note that as a result of Remark 5 (p.
 25) in \cite{potiron2017estimation}, $n^{1/2}$ and $\alpha^{-1}$ are of the same order, and thus it is sufficient to show that